jonathanopalise/stunt-car-racer-ste/README.md

 - `loadbin <path-to-cloned-repository>/bin/0x5003c_jump_to_road_span_loop_end.bin 0x5003c`
 - `loadbin <path-to-cloned-repository>/bin/0x80000.bin 0x80000`

-In the event that the build process fails, please raise an issue against the project and I'll help in any way I can.
+Finally, enter `c` (for "continue") at the debugger prompt, and press the Enter key.
+The game should continue running, but with the updated code in place of the new code.
+If you see bombs or screen corruption, it's possible that something has gone wrong - raise an issue against the project and I'll help in any way I can.